Random IDs

 You can use Random IDs anywhere you see the icon, such as the Default Value of any

 field in the admin panel, under Advanced.
-To insert a random ID, use {random}
+To insert a random ID, use {random}.

 Random IDs can be configured to create different patterns by specifying a format as a parameter.
 For example:

-will generate four uppercase letters, such as
+{random:AAAA} will generate four uppercase letters, such as

-, making up almost half a million
+XZXS or FZGH, making up almost half a million

 possibilities.

-will generate three uppercase letters followed
+{random:AAA-NN} will generate three uppercase letters followed

-by a dash and two numbers from 0 to 9, such as LRW-41
+by a dash and two numbers from 0 to 9, such as LRW-41 or MWQ-72, for a total of almost two million possibilities.

 Format